ps-fedorova/search-your-destination/README.md

 ## Built With

-* CSS rules vary depending on the width of the device thanks to the @media Directive
+* CSS rules vary depending on the width of the device thanks to the @media;
 * Created a Nested file structure for BEM;
 * Use flex or grid-layout to create grids;
 * Links are set to the state when the mouse pointer hovers over them (: hover);